Frequently Asked Questions

 Our Police Checks cover all Australian States and Territories and are accepted Australia-wide.

-You must be at least 18 years old to undergo a Police Check through Veritas Check.
+You must be at least 16 years old to undergo a Police Check through Veritas Check.
+Anyone under the age of 18 must have consent of a parent, guardian or legal representative.

 ACIC is an Executive Agency responsible for developing and maintaining national information-sharing services between state, territory and federal law enforcement agencies.
 ACIC works in partnership with Australia’s police agencies to provide services that allow police to easily share information with each other across state and territory borders.